 Most consumers aren't brand-committed in these moments.
-For example, 83% of leisure travellers haven’t decided what airline they will travel with, and 84% haven’t chosen the accommodation provider they will book with when they first start thinking about a trip.1
+For example, 78% of leisure travelers haven't decided what airline they will travel with, and 82% haven't chosen the accommodation provider they will book with when they first start thinking about a trip.1

-Not only have travellers not decided on what brand they’ll book with, but they don’t necessarily have a destination picked out either.
-Since many travellers still have an open mind about where they’ll go and who they’ll book with, these are prime opportunities for travel brands to make an impression.
+Not only have travelers not decided on what brand they'll book with, but they don't necessarily have a destination picked out either.
+When first thinking about a personal trip, one in three travelers says they haven't typically decided on a specific destination.2 Since many travelers still have an open mind about where they'll go and who they'll book with, these are prime opportunities for travel brands to make an impression.

 Online interactions are increasingly shaping how people dream up their next trip.
-New clickstream data from Luth Research’s opt-in panel (illustrating the pages a user visited, and in which order) provides a snapshot of what a real traveller’s I-want-to-get-away moments actually looked like.
-By analysing this traveller’s searches, clicks, website visits, and video views while he was in dreaming mode for his upcoming travel plans, we can start to see exactly how and how much digital played a role in influencing his destinations.
+New clickstream data from Luth Research's opt-in panel (illustrating the pages a user visited, and in which order) provides a snapshot of what a real traveler's I-want-to-get-away moments actually looked like.
+By analyzing this traveler's searches, clicks, website visits, and video views while he was in dreaming mode for his upcoming travel plans, we can start to see exactly how and how much digital played a role in influencing his destinations.

 Meet Liam.
 Liam is 30 years old, and he's not just planning one trip, but three: a vacation to Miami, a trip for his friends' wedding in the Northeast U.S., and his own destination wedding in the Dominican Republic.
 He's also open to planning even more travel, should he be inspired during his research.

-Take a look at Liam’s travel moments over the course of four months:
+Take a look at Liam's travel micro-moments over the course of four months: